Mpowa-IO/Documents/Whitepaper.md

 Environment statistics thus cover a wide range of information and are multi- and inter- disciplinary in nature.
 They originate from a variety of institutions that collect data and, similarly, numerous methods are used to compile them.
 The field of environment statistics requires an appropriate framework to guide its development, coordination and organization.

-- Framework for the Development of Environment Statistics
+Framework for the Development of Environment Statistics

-Framework:

 - marks out the scope of environment statistics;